kev-ang/RUBEN/README.md

 to https://docs.docker.com/get-docker/

-Evaluating [RDFox](https://www.oxfordsemantic.tech/product) requires to install the `JRDFox.jar` located in the `lib` folder into the local maven repository.
+Evaluating [RDFox](https://www.oxfordsemantic.tech/product) requires to install the `JRDFox.jar` from [here](https://www.oxfordsemantic.tech/downloads) into the local maven repository.
 Besides, a license is required.

 ```